Authored by the expert who managed and guided the team behind the Laos Property Pack

 Which neighborhoods in Vientiane are gentrifying and attracting new investors in 2026?

-As of early 2026, the Vientiane neighborhoods attracting new investor interest are the Thanaleng corridor in Hadxaifong district near the dry port, select pockets of Xaysettha district near the Saysettha Development Zone, and the edge-of-center areas of Sisattanak where older low-rise stock is being upgraded.
+As of early 2026, the Vientiane neighborhoods showing the clearest signs of gentrification and new investor interest are the That Luang area of Xaysettha (boosted by civic institutions and newer housing projects), the Thanaleng corridor in Hadxaifong (driven by the logistics and rail freight ecosystem), and the edge-of-center pockets of Sisattanak where older low-rise stock is being replaced by higher-quality furnished apartments.

 Which areas in Vientiane have major infrastructure projects planned that will boost prices?

-Historically in Vientiane, areas near completed infrastructure projects have seen property values rise by 10 to 20% within two to three years of project completion, though the impact depends heavily on whether housing supply and tenant demand follow the infrastructure investment.
+Historically in Vientiane, areas that gained meaningful new infrastructure (like the neighborhoods near the Lao-China Railway station after its 2021 opening) have seen property values rise by roughly 10% to 20% over the following two to three years, though these gains are highly localized and depend on whether housing product and tenant demand actually follow the infrastructure.

 You'll find our latest property market analysis about Vientiane here.